caktus/django-project-template/docs/dev/converting-legacy-projects.rst

 Copy over the following files from the DPT base:

--  ``fabfile.py``: the Fabric script used to automate provisioning and deployment
+-  ``fabfile.py``: the Fabric script used to automate provisioning and deployment.
--  ``install_salt.sh``: used by Fabric when setting up the Salt master during provisioning
+-  ``install_salt.sh``: used by Fabric when setting up the Salt master during provisioning.
+If this file is not located in the same dir as ``fabfile.py``, provisioning will fail with a cryptic error message.
--  ``Makefile``: used for generating secrets
+-  ``Makefile``: used for generating certain secrets (among other things not related to provisioning and deployment).
+This includes running ``make generate-secret`` to create a ``SECRET_KEY`` and running ``make <env>-deploy-key`` to produce a keypair for the environment you are provisioning.
--  ``conf/`` (entire directory): the Salt states and Pillar variables used to provision and deploy
+-  ``conf/`` (entire directory): the Salt states and Pillar variables used to provision and deploy.
+See below for details.

 Requirements files must also be adjusted to accommodate this deployment setup.
 Look through ``requirements/deploy.txt`` in your DPT base and